tin2tin/Pallaidium/README.md

 * Install the add-on as usual: Preferences > Add-ons > Install > select file > enable the add-on.

+* In the Generative AI add-on preferences, hit the "Uninstall Dependencies" button (to clear out any incompatible libs).

+* Restart Blender.

 * In the Generative AI add-on preferences, hit the "Install Dependencies" button.

-* Note that you can change what model cards are used in the various modes here(video, image, and audio).

-* Then it is written that it is finished(if any vital errors, let me know).

 * Restart Blender.

 * Open the add-on UI in the Sequencer > Sidebar > Generative AI.

-* The first time any model is executed many GB will have to be downloaded, so go grab lots of coffee.
+* The first time any model is executed, 5-10 GB will have to be downloaded first.

 Tip           |
 :------------- |